cl4pper/front-ref/README.md

 # simple-front
-Frontend side projects only.
+Frontend projects only.
 Techs used: to be released.